 QUCEH Seminar Series

-We organise a bi-weekly in-person seminar at Riddel Hall during term time.
+We organise an in-person seminar at Riddel Hall during term time.
 Please contact Chris Colvin to find out more about our seminar series.

 Link to Current Seminar Schedule: